-To sum it up, you should be looking for a 15-gallon or larger stainless steel brew kettle that has a built-in thermometer and ball valve.
+To sum it up, you should be on the search for a 15-gallon or larger stainless steel brew kettle that has a built-in thermometer and ball valve.
 Now that we’ve covered what you should be looking for in your new brew kettle.
 Let’s check out a couple of the best selling brew kettles out on the market.

 2. Home Brew Burner

-Another method to heating your wort is a propane burner and not just some ordinary propane burner.
+Another method to heating your wort is a propane burner for brewing and not just some ordinary burner.
 These propane burners will allow for large brew kettles of up to 30 gallons depending on the specific propane burner you choose.
 In addition to being able to hold large capacity brewing kettles, it can also bring the wort to a rolling boil very fast with around 72,000 BTU/hr of power.
+They can also be used in outdoor conditions, so if you want to brew in the day, then you should get yourself one of these.
 Now let’s take a look at some of the more popular homebrew burners.